CCobaltDev/FNF-Horizon-Engine/README.md

 ## Compilation Instructions

-1. Install Haxe 4.3.6 (and install MSVC if on Windows)
+1. Install Haxe Nightly (and install MSVC if on Windows)

 > [!NOTE]
 > You may need to install extra packages on Linux to compile lime, see [here](https://github.com/openfl/lime)